richard1iu/Geodetector/README.md

 - “( q(x) + q(y), +∞ )”

 The interaction relationship is determined by the location of q(xÇy) in the 5 intervals.

+## FAQs
+### Q1.
+How to make a partition (stratification; classification) for a variable x?
+1. If x is `categorical`, e.g. landuse types, do nothing;
+2. If x is `numerical`
+- Stratification according to **some industry consensus**, e.g. UN standard for the GDP per capita: poor, middle, …; or
+- Ordered then equally divided 2~7 strata. **Use the stratification with bigger q** and interpretable; or
+- Try different stratifications, **use the one with biggest q**.
+The philosophy like regression (OLS), in which try different {b} and use the one maximizing R2.

+### Q2.
+Will stratification vary with variables?
+Yes, like regression in which coefficient b value varies with variables;

+### Q3.
+Software reports error or abnormal result
+Numerical x has to be stratified (see Q1), **no less than 2 sample units in each stratum**.

+### Q4.
+When p value should be reported?
+1. When measuring SSH of a variable y: 100q% SSH degree, at p sig. level
+2. When attributing y to x: x explains 100q% of y, no need to report p value.

+### Q5.
+Should Sqi = 1? where i stands for i-th variable
+No, because of nonlinear coupling between y and xi; or interaction between xi.
+For example, U shape association between human mortality (y) and temperature (x)

+### Q6.
+Direction of q?
+**No directions for nonlinearity**, e.g. Kuznets curve; U shape association between human mortality (y) and temperature (x).
+But, you may check linear direction in each of strata.

+### Q7.
+Big sample, say a remote sensing image composed by 1024´1024 pixels
+1. **Resampling**, 100 sample units in each of strata are usually enough
+2. Use R-Geodetector software